oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 #### Temperature Range Test

 The Temperature Range Test is for checking that the LGR and SysCon operate in the range specified within the sputnik project requirements.
-To test this, the LGR and SysCon will be inserted into an environmental chamber and chilled/heated to the min/max of this range.
-Once at the min/max, operations on the modules will be tested.
+Ideally, the LGR and SysCon will be inserted into an environmental chamber and chilled/heated to the min/max of this range.
+Because of time and resources, we will instead use an oven to test the boards at 80 degrees Celsius and a mixture of dry ice and conventinal ice to test the boards at -40 degrees Celsius.

                           |                              |
 ------------------------- | ---------------------------- |